 - The importance of protecting the reputations of individuals, and to that end the need for maintaining confidentiality to the extent practicable during the course of and at the conclusion of the investigation;

 - The need to protect the rights of the person alleged to have engaged in misconduct, including the right to be informed at the appropriate time of the specific allegation(s) made about him/her; the evidence in support of the allegation(s), and the need to discuss with that person the investigative procedures to be followed;

 - The need to protect the rights of individuals who, in good faith, make allegations, and

 - The need to make certain the President of the College, and potentially others, is/are informed when allegations point to the existence of grave misconduct.

-- The office of the Dean of Faculty and the Faculty Affairs Committee shall maintain records of any proceedings in which they are involved in accordance with the applicable State Records Retention schedule.
+- The office of the Chief Academic Officer and the Faculty Affairs Committee shall maintain records of any proceedings in which they are involved in accordance with the applicable State Records Retention schedule.

 Grievance policies as discussed are relevant to all full- and part-time members of the College holding the status of teaching faculty.